CWCroghan/project-one/README.md

 ### Results

-  We are still at a early stage of our project .We need to work on our data to be share our analysis.
+  We are still at a early stage of our project.
+We need to work on our data to be share our analysis.